RjayBrown/portfolio-v1/README.md

 ## Lessons Learned:

-I learned about managing specificity while maintaining code organization and structure, it became much easier to navigate and make changes while maintaining the responsiveness of the design.
-For this project working with transitions and animations was very educational, and I definitely plan to experiment with transform as well.
+For this project my goal was to understand semantic HTML structure and experiment with as many CSS styles as possible.
+I'm more comfortable with managing specificity and maintaining code organization, so it's easier to make changes while maintaining the responsiveness of the design.
+Working with transitions and animations was fun, can't stop noticing cool animations on different websites (the animation for the YouTube like button is 🔥) I definitely plan to continue learning about more advanced CSS styles and features.

-## Optimizations:

-Planning to add comments for sections of the project as I continue making changes.